royfrancis/seqhub/README.md

 quarto preview document.qmd
 ```

 4. Commit changes and push.

-:bangbang: Only push source materials.
+:warning: Only push source materials.
 Do NOT push rendered HTML files.

 5. The contents are rendered automatically

 **Note:** If you do not have push access, fork, clone locally, make changes, push and send a pull request.